Falconry – The Heritage Symbol of UAE

 Training the falcons

 To train, a falconer needs patience and an understanding of the bird’s behavior.
-Manning or acclamation of the birds to men’s presence is the most important part of the training.
-A hood made out of leather called a Burqa is for that.
+Manning, or the birds’ acclamation of men’s presence, is the most important part of the training.
+A leather hood called a Burqa is for that.

-The hood is put over the head of the bird to cover its eyes, helping them calm down.
-To avoid causing discomfort to the bird, hoods are made of soft leather.
-Other traditional training equipment includes a wooden stand where the bird can perch and a forearm guard that protects the trainer’s hand.
+The hood is put over the bird’s head to cover its eyes, helping it calm down.
+Hoods are made of soft leather to avoid causing discomfort to the bird.
+Traditional training equipment includes a wooden stand where the bird can perch and a forearm guard that protects the trainer’s hand.

-Young birds that are around seven months are chosen for the training.
-The whole training process takes two to three months.
-Techniques like food deprivation are employed to make the bird more tamable and bond with the trainer.
+Young birds around seven months old are chosen for the training, which takes two to three months.
+Techniques like food deprivation make the bird more tamable and bond with the trainer.

 Falcon racing in Dubai.